Jason TaylorHead Coach

-The program’s summer camps have also grown over the last five years.
+The program’s summer camps have also grown over the last seven years.
 Taylor started the school’s first ever Middle School Team Camp which doubled in size in the first two years.
 The Trojans have also offered during the summers day camps and specialty skills camps.
 Among other things, the specialty camps have included a shooting camp and a guard skills camp.
 Taylor’s camps have provided an affordable and enjoyable way for the local youth to learn the fundamental skills of basketball.

 Taylor started his playing career at Aquinas College in Nashville, Tennessee.
 From Aquinas, Taylor transferred to Roane State where he redshirted in 1997-98 before playing the following season for the Raiders, averaging 17 points per game as a redshirt sophomore.
 He was named the MVP of the Pensacola Junior College Thanksgiving Classic, and was also named to the TJCAA All-Eastern Division team, leading the TJCAA in 3-point shooting.